cran-task-views/Databases/Databases.md

 - The `r github("daroczig/dbr")` package on GitHub provides convenient database connections and queries from R using YAML configuration files and templates.
+- The `r pkg("rocker")` package provides a `r pkg("R6")` class interface for handling relational database connections using `r pkg("DBI")` as backend.
+  The purpose is having an intuitive object allowing straightforward handling of SQL databases.

 ### Links